 Yield: 6 round standard 6.5" waffles or 3 round deep-pocket Belgian-style 7" waffles.

-I get my whole wheat flour, sugar, and salt in bulk in my own reusable containers from Whole Foods but even from a regular grocery store they are usually packed in paper which is pretty close to zero waste.
+I get my whole wheat flour, sugar, and salt in bulk in my own reusable containers but even from a regular grocery store they are usually packed in paper which is pretty close to zero waste.
 I use extra virgin olive oil as my main oil for just about everything.
 My baking powder is aluminum free from a local supermarket.
 My eggs and milk are usually organic from a local supermarket or a farmers market.
 I sometimes get organic milk in glass bottles but the bottle is pretty heavy/fragile so I usually get standard milk containers that are easier to transport on my bicycle.
 Paper egg cartons can be recycled/composted or reused if you get eggs from a farmers market as I sometimes do.